Henry Wise Jr.

-Henry A. Wise Jr. (May 26, 1920 – May 2, 2003)POW was an American physician and World War II Tuskegee Airman fighter pilot with the 99th Pursuit Squadron, 332nd Division.
+Dr. Henry A. Wise Jr. (May 26, 1920 – May 2, 2003)POW was an American physician and World War II Tuskegee Airman fighter pilot with the 99th Pursuit Squadron, 332nd Division.
 He was shot down over Romania and was a prisoner of war.
 After the war, he became the medical director at Bowie State University.

 Early life

 Wise was born in Cheriton, Virginia, and he graduated from the all black private school, Virginia Union University.

 Career

 The Tuskegee Airmen's aircraft had distinctive markings that led to the name, "Red Tails".

 From 1942 to 1946 served as a pilot in the Tuskegee Airmen.
 Wise's plane was shot down over Romania near the Ploesti oilfields.
 He spent three months as a prisoner of war.